uwbcss/343-movies-farheenibrahim/self-evaluation.md

 # Self-Evaluation

-## Name(s):
+## Name(s): Farheen Ibrahim and Zeba Khan

 Out of 25 points.
 Use output.txt created using `./create-output.sh > output.txt 2>&1` for guidance.

 Complete all questions with "Q:"

-Q: Does the program compile and run to completion: Yes/No
+Q: Does the program compile and run to completion: Yes/No  YES

 - If the program does not compile or gives a segmentation error when run, the maximum possible grade is 50%.
 No need to continue with the rest of self-evaluation

-Q: All public functions have been implemented: ENTER_NUMBER
+Q: All public functions have been implemented: YES

 - -2 for each functionality not implemented